mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 I have always been interested in Application Stacks and I have always admired one particular organisation: **Airbnb** and the way they:

-- Seamlessly allow users from over 81,000 cities to rent out their homes to other people who are looking for accomidation
+- Seamlessly allow millions of users from over 81,000 cities to rent out their homes to other people who are looking for accommodation

 * Allow users to invite other friends to see the same places they are looking to book
-* Use bots for customer support
+* Use Machine Learning algorithms to predict accommodation prices and personalise recommendations to each user

 ### Presentation Layer
 - **ReactJS**

-  This advanced Javascript library is for creating UIs like that of Airbnb.
+  This advanced JavaScript library is for creating UIs like that of Airbnb.
   It provides great rendering performance which improves the user experience.
 It does this by eliminating the usage of code-heavy frameworks and implements reusable code.
+It shows visually by using the browser on a users device and asks the API for information.

 - **React Native **

   This technology is used for mobile app development.
 It is platform agnostic so Airbnb can leverage all of its engineers to build and support their mobile app and it can be deployed in both iOS in Android code bases.
   Its also lean because the one repository can be deployed across all mobile platforms.

+  It talks to the same API as ReactJS to retrieve information to display to the user.
+This is the case because it communicates with a single source of truth which can be displayed on multiple devices.